Hirako1337/GrowtopiaInternalV2/README.md

 * Added Console Message Hook
 * Added SendPacket Hook
 * Updated for 3.37+
+* moved on detours lib from minhook lib (for some reasons)

 ## Extra
 * Special Thanks to deerux playingo for he's documentation.